 Nobody gave Bitcoin the chance to become as phenomenal as it is today.
 During its nascent days, there were doomsday warnings of how the cryptocurrency is going to crash.
 Fast forward to the present, and Bitcoins fortune has changed.
 It is the hottest topic in the financial world and with Blockchain disrupting the industry.

 Of course, with this buzz around Bitcoin, governments and regulators have to take a look.
 Hence, to some, it was scary, and they banned it, to others, it’s better to keep a close eye while allowing market forces to regulate it, while to others, it’s better to rein this charging digital currency through regulation.

-A new regulation came into effect in July 1st 2017 that will see the government treat bitcoin as ‘just money’ and this will definitely place it among taxable category.
+A new regulation came into effect on July 1, 2017, that will see the government treat bitcoin as ‘just money’ and this will definitely place it among taxable category.
 So, if you’re Australian and have Bitcoin stash, you’d like to keep an eye on the new legislation.

 To keep you in the loop, the Australian government treats BTC as property and has released tax guidelines for individuals.
 It is considered barter when you trade or make purchases using bitcoin.